Jesse-Best/WAGeoData/README.md

 - Internet access

 ## Credit
-WMS data provided by © State of Western Australia (Department of Mines, Petroleum and Exploration) 2025
+Data provided by © State of Western Australia (Department of Mines, Petroleum and Exploration) 2025

 ## License
 The WA Geo Data plugin is licensed under GNU General Public License Version 3.